yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 3:** Click on `Inject Payload` and your Switch will now boot into the Hekate custom bootloader.

-- **NOTE:** If a vertical text-based user interface appears on your Switch's display, it means that you haven't followed the instructions from the [Preparing the microSD Card](#preparing-the-microsd-card) correctly.
+- **NOTE:** If you see a vertical text-based user interface appearing on your Switch's display, some of the Hekate files in your microSD card are not placed properly.
+Use the `Volume` buttons to navigate through the Hekate menu and select `Power Off` using the `Power` button to turn off the console.
+Make sure that the files in your microSD card match up with the images shown in [Preparing the microSD Card.](#preparing-the-microsd-card)

 ## Backing up Switch NAND (Optional)

-We will now boot Hekate to dump your Switch's NAND.
-This step is optional, but highly recommended to ensure you have a backup of your Switch's data in its internal storage.

-    - 7a.
-Boot your Nintendo Switch into [RCM mode](#booting-into-rcm) (steps 2c. to 2f.) and make sure it is connected to your computer.
-    - 7b.
-Boot into [Hekate](#booting-into-hekate) (steps 3b. to 3c.)
+All the tools used in this guide do not alter or modify the data stored inside the Switch.
+However, it is possible to make a full backup of the entire internal storage (`NAND`) using Hekate.

-    - 7c.
-When it has successfully booted into the Hekate Home menu, tap on the `Tools` tab and select `Backup eMMC`.
+**Step 1:** In the Hekate Home menu, tap on the `Tools` tab and select `Backup eMMC`.

-    - 7d.
-Underneath the `Full` section, tap on `eMMC BOOT0 & BOOT1`.
-This may take a few seconds to load.
+**Step 2:** Tap on `eMMC BOOT0 & BOOT1`.

+- This may take a few seconds to load.
 After it is finished filling the progress bar it should say `Finished and verified!`.
 Beneath `Filepath:` you will see the location of the dump.

-    - 7e.
-Tap on `Close` and select `eMMC RAW GPP`.
-This should take some time as the Switch's `rawnand.bin` is quite large.
+**Step 3:** Tap on `Close` and select `eMMC RAW GPP`.

+- This should take some time as the Switch's `rawnand.bin` file is quite large.
 If the progress bar appears to go backwards at some points or turn green, do not worry as this is Hekate verifying the data.
-This should take between 15-45 minutes depending on the quality/speed of your SD card and the default verification setting.
-Please keep note of the location the output file is placed.
+The backup process should take between 15-45 minutes to complete depending on the quality/speed of your microSD card at the default verification setting.
+Keep note of the location of the output file(s).

-    - 7f.
-Tap on `Close` two times to return to the Tools menu.
+**Step 4:** Tap on `Close` for two times to return to the `Tools` menu.
-    - 7g.
-[Mount the SD card to your computer in Hekate](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 4b. to 4c.)
-    - 7h.
-Navigate to your SD card drive and copy the `backup` folder to your computer.
-    - 7i.
-Once you're done copying, [safely eject the SD card drive in your computer and return to the Hekate Home menu.](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 5a. to 5b.)

-## Mounting the microSD card to your computer in Hekate

-_**NOTE:** These steps will be used in other sections below.
-Do **not** follow this section yet if you are [booted into Hekate for the first time.](#booting-into-rcm) Skip to the [next section](#dumping-prod-keys-and-title-keys) for now._

-4. We will now mount the microSD card as a drive from your Switch to your computer in Hekate, via USB.
+To access the NAND backup, we will now mount the microSD card as a drive from your Switch to your computer via USB.

-    - 4a.
-In the Hekate Home menu, tap on the `Tools` tab to show the Tools menu.
-    - 4b.
-Tap on `USB Tools`.
+**Step 5:** Tap on `USB Tools` and select `SD Card`.

-    - 4c.
-Tap on `SD Card`.
-Your SD card should now be mounted as a drive to your computer.
+- The microSD card should now show up on your computer as a USB drive.

-    To unmount the SD card: Safely eject the drive from your computer and tap on `Close` from your Switch's screen.
+**Step 6:** Navigate to the microSD card drive and copy the `backup` folder to your computer.

+**Step 7:** Once the file transfer has completed, safely eject the microSD card drive.
+Do not unplug the Switch from your computer yet.

+- **Windows users:** Follow the instructions in this [support page](https://support.microsoft.com/en-us/windows/safely-remove-hardware-in-windows-1ee6677d-4e6c-4359-efca-fd44b9cec369) if unsure of how to safely eject media.

-5. We will now return to the Hekate Home menu.
+We will now return to the Hekate Home menu to proceed with the remaining sections of the guide.

-    - 5a.
-Tap on `Close` again to return to the Tools menu.
+**Step 8:** Tap on `Close` for two times to return to the `Tools` menu.

-    - 5b.
-Tap on the `Home` tab to return to the Hekate Home menu.
+**Step 9:** Tap on the `Home` tab to return to the Hekate Home menu.

 ## Dumping the Decryption Keys